kha-2727/OS-Programming/README.md

 Q3)Write your shell program which take input commands/exe’s from user as your shell takes and execute them.
 Your shell will terminate when user enter “quit”.
-Your shell program should be able to handle arguments of commands/exe’s
+Your shell program should be able to handle arguments of commands/exe’s (SOLUTION IN FILE CAT_WC_COMMAND.CPP)

 Q4)Write a program which take string from user and you have to do following tasks with the string.
+(SOLUTION FILES ADD2.CPP, REVERSE.CPP, CAPITAL.CPP, SIZE.CPP , SORT.CPP ,MAINOFALL.CPP)
 1. Reverse
 2. Find Length
 3. Add 2 in the ASCII of each character